xplosionmind/tommi.space/README.md

 ## ℹ️  Info

 Go to the [website development page](https://tommi.space/development 'Website development - tommi.space') to know more and check [the development roadmap](https://tommi.space/development#roadmap 'tommi.space development roadmap').

+## ♊️ Gemini

+The wild troubles of my mind encompass the standard web: tommi.space is available also [through the Gemini protocol](gemini://tommi.space 'tommi.space Gemini version')